DigiLive/EmojiPopper/README.md

 >
 > To allow keyboard users to activate your popovers, you should only add them to HTML elements that are traditionally keyboard-focusable and interactive (such as links or form controls).
 Although arbitrary HTML elements (such as `<span>`s) can be made focusable by adding the `tabindex="0"` attribute, this will add potentially annoying and confusing tab stops on non-interactive elements for keyboard users, and most assistive technologies currently do not announce the popover's content in this situation.
 Additionally, do not rely solely on `hover` as the trigger for your popovers, as this will make them impossible to trigger for keyboard users.
 > ~~While you can insert rich, structured HTML in popovers with the `html` option, we strongly recommend that you avoid adding an excessive amount of content.
 The way popovers currently work is that, once displayed, their content is tied to the trigger element with the `aria-describedby` attribute.
 As a result, the entirety of the popover's content will be announced to assistive technology users as one long, uninterrupted stream.~~
 > The binding of attribute `aria-describedby` is removed by the emojiPopper plugin when the show instance method is called.
-Instead a `aria-label` attribute is added to describe the popover, using the popover's title.
+Instead, a `aria-label` attribute is added to describe the popover, using the popover's title.
 >
 > Additionally, while it is possible to also include interactive controls (such as form elements or links) in your popover (by adding these elements to the `whiteList` or allowed attributes and tags), be aware that currently the popover does not manage keyboard focus order.
 When a keyboard user opens a popover, focus remains on the triggering element, and as the popover usually does not immediately follow the trigger in the document's structure, there is no guarantee that moving forward/pressing <kbd>TAB</kbd> will move a keyboard user into the popover itself.
 In short, simply adding interactive controls to a popover is likely to make these controls unreachable/unusable for keyboard users and users of assistive technologies, or at the very least make for an illogical overall focus order.
 In these cases, consider using a modal dialog instead.